ECMA-262-3 in detail. Chapter 5. Functions.

 // to initialize created objects passing as

-// this value newly created object
+// "this" value newly created object

 F.[[Construct]] = internalConstructor